cromicron/covid_systematic_review/README.md

 Remdesivir is a drug that was first developed for the treatment of Ebola.
 It has been experimentally tested for use in Covid-19 patients, especially with those that suffered from pneumonia.
 It is a drug administered with an intravenous injection. <br>
 A systematic review is a type of literature review which minimizes the individual researcher's bias on the results.
-It does so by following a well-specified pre-defined protocol on which studies to include for the analysis in which to exclude.
+It does so by following a well-specified pre-defined protocol on which studies to include for the analysis and which to exclude.
 The criteria are defined in advance of the literature search.
-Independent researchers should arrive at similar conclusions, when they apply the given protocol.
+Independent researchers should arrive at similar conclusions when they apply the given protocol.
 The purpose of this repository is to allow independent researchers to replicate the steps that the original author took in his analysis.
 The population of studies this review is to be applied to, are publications found on PubMed-central - an open-access platform for biomedical publications.
 Among those, only studies which use a randomized-controlled-trial study-design are to be included in